hoaitan/cache/README.md

 cachedData := new(Data)

 // localCache, redisCache or multiCache implement same Cache interface
-// so they has same way to use
+// so they have same way to use

 // Load missing cache
 multiCache.Get("key1", cachedData, func() error {